Miro0o/Docs-Notes/Information Science & Computer Science/CyberSecurity/🏰 Cybersecurity Basics & InfoSec/🍦 Software Security/🪆 Software (Program) Analysis & Binary Engineering/📌 Software (Program) Analysis Basics/👚 SCA (Static Code Analysis) & SAST/🛗 Program Abstraction & Abstract Interpretation/Program Abstraction & Abstract Interpretation.md

 > ([Nielson (2020)](https://courses.compute.dtu.dk/02242/topics/unbounded-static-analysis.html#ref:nielson2020program) at page 59)
 > 🔗 https://courses.compute.dtu.dk/02242/topics/unbounded-static-analysis.html#sec:3.4

-Currently our algorithm is a little slow, as we essentially in lockstep iterate over the entier program for every step.
+Currently our algorithm is a little slow, as we essentially in lockstep iterate over the entire program for every step.

 This is of cause silly, as we would much rather only handle unprocessed events.
 Consider you have a stepping function from a program locations and an abstract state to a set of program locations and abstract states, which needs to joined at those points: $$steps: PC\times\overset{-}{State}\to2^{PC\times\overset{-}{State}}$$
-Too extend our current implementation for this, we can modify the per_instruction method in StateSet to only emit
+Too extend our current implementation for this, we can modify the `per_instruction` method in `StateSet` to only emit

 ```Python
 class StateSet[A]: